 Layering experiences and understandings of processes of community resilience and their connections with landscapes also gave me the chance to take lessons of community and landscape resilience into the world of travel – in particular that which occurs through walking, cycling and paddling.

-This deepened my commitment to LoST—Locally-Specific Travel—as a way of travelling in these layered relationships.
-It wasn’t enough to tread lightly; I wanted to tread attentively.
-LoST became a response to extractive tourism and fast movement.
+This deepened my commitment to seeing walking, cycling and paddling as a way to understand more of the stories found in landscapes as well as their historical arcs – something that ultimately became LoST (landscapes of stories and time) as a way of travelling and understanding these layered relationships.
+It wasn’t enough to tread lightly; we need to tread attentively.
+LoST became a tourism merely focused on sites and sights.
 It became a way of asking: what happens when travel is not about consumption but about relationships?
 How do we make travel accountable to place?
+How can we enhance our own understandings of place and support the resilience of those communities living there?

-So the two threads—LoST and resilience—started to weave together.
-One is about how we move through the world with care.
-The other is about how communities stand their ground with strength.
+So the two threads—community resilience and LoST—started to weave together.
+One is about how communities are able to actively plan their sustainable futures.
+The other is about how we move through the world with care so that we can support communities to achieve this – either through our professional activities or through our engagement with LoST.
 Together, they form an approach based on hope, on community creativity and ultimately about transformations.

 There is a third thread – my approach to being with communities and landscapes, whether as a professional in the community resilience space or as a LoST traveller.
 Whether working with communities, travelling, teaching, or writing, I’m guided by questions like What should we do?
 How can we do it? and Why should we do it?

-My attempts at trying to resolve these questions in my professional life and, indeed, in my own travels have led very specifically to LST.
+My attempts at trying to resolve these questions in my professional life and, indeed, in my own travels over 35 years have led very specifically to LST.

 Come and join me.
 You can get in touch/stay in touch via the links below.